 Content (12 marks)

-- 3 maximum marks available per bullet point. - Do not give credit for any bullet point that is missed, even if a candidate replaces it with another: the candidates have to refer to the rubric.
+- 3 maximum marks available per bullet point. - Do not give credit for any bullet point that is missed, even if a candidate replaces it with another: the candidate has to read the rubric closely.

 Language and Organisation (18 marks)